mewm/ghost-mariadb-docker/post.md

 ### Nginx virtual host
 <a id="nginxvirtualhost"></a>

-If you like me is a sucker for nginx, and you host several sites on your server already (which is probably are occupying port 80), you can use a virtual host to proxy the requests to your ghost app.
+If you like me is a sucker for nginx, and you host several sites on your server already (which are likely occupying port 80), you can use a virtual host to proxy the requests to your ghost app.
 There is similar script out there for apache as well.

 ```
 server {